-- Staff responses to e-safety incidents must be consistent with responses to other incidents in school.
-This may mean that serious actions have to be taken in some circumstances. - If an e-safety incident occurs, Cottenham Primary School will follow its agreed procedures for responding including internal sanctions and involvement of parents (this may include the deactivation of accounts or restricted access to systems as per the school's AUPs - see appendix).
+Staff responses to e-safety incidents must be consistent with responses to other incidents in school.
+This may mean that serious actions have to be taken in some circumstances.

+If an e-safety incident occurs, Cottenham Primary School will follow its agreed procedures for responding, including internal sanctions and involvement of parents (this may include the deactivation of accounts or restricted access to systems).

-In addition, the Education and Inspections Act 2006 empowers headteachers to such extent as is reasonable, to regulate the behaviour of pupils when they are off the school site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
-This is pertinent to incidents of cyber-bullying, or other e-safety incidents which may take place outside of the school but has an impact within the school community.
+In addition, the Education and Inspections Act 2006 empowers Headteachers to such extent as is reasonable, to regulate the behaviour of pupils when they are off the school site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
+This is pertinent to incidents of cyber-bullying or other e-safety incidents which may take place outside of the school but has an impact within the school community.

-• With this in mind, the headteacher may decide to apply the sanctions and / or procedures in the relevant AUP to incidents which occur outside of schools if s/he deems it appropriate.
+With this in mind, the Headteacher may decide to apply sanctions and/or procedures to incidents which occur outside of school, if they deem it appropriate.

-The Education Act 2011 gives school staff the powers, in some circumstances to search personal digital devices and decide whether or not to delete data or files if the person thinks there is good reason to do so.
+The Education Act 2011 gives school staff the powers, in some circumstances, to search personal digital devices and decide whether or not to delete data or files if the person thinks there is good reason to do so.

 However, there is a risk that this could conflict with guidance about dealing with incidents where a child may be at risk where it may be inadvisable to delete, save or share content.
-The school will always seek to resolve areas of concern with parents (where appropriate) before taking any further action
+The school will always seek to resolve areas of concern with parents (where appropriate) before taking any further action.